 Here is a very interesting video of a presentation made in 2017 by Molly Schweickert, Cambridge Analytica’s Global Head of Digital.

-In the video she describes the details of Cambridge Analytica’s triumphant Trump campaign marketing venture.
+At 32:24 in the video she describes the details of Cambridge Analytica’s triumphant Trump campaign marketing venture.

 Someone asks her: When were you sure that your campaign was success and he would win the campaign?
 Let’s see what she says:

 Ok, stop right there.
 Where was Cambridge Analytica getting data that showed a high probability that Trump would be victorious?
 No other organization was reporting anything of the sort.

 Lets take a look at what we knew about early voting at the time it was being reported.